MrsDaehin/myhero_app/README.md

 # Basic Usage

+**ToDo - update Docs on support for SRV record to find the data server**

 In order to run, the service needs 3 pieces of information to be provided:
 * Data Server Address
 * Data Server Authentication Key to Use